 Teachers recommend courses and levels that appropriately challenge each student.
 All courses at Housatonic Valley Regional High School are rigorous, intellectually stimulating, challenging, and provide rich experiences and excellent preparation for college work; Advanced Placement (AP), UConn Early College Experience (ECE), and Honors (H) level courses involve more sophisticated coursework in comparison to College Preparatory (CP) courses.
 For this reason, careful consideration is given to each placement decision based on the teacher's knowledge of the student.
-Course-specific prerequisites for all courses are college courses with comparable workloads and expectations; the workload, depth of content and pace of coverage will be intense.
+Course-specific prerequisites for all courses can be found in the Program of Studies.
+Students need to be aware that AP and ECE level courses are college courses with comparable workloads and expectations; the workload, depth of content and pace of coverage will be intense.
 These courses also follow a different set of grading policies that reflect college standards.